FredrikBorgstrom/arb_translator/README.md

  append_lang_code | (optional) whether to append language code to output filenames.
 Defaults to true.
 Set to false to keep original filenames. copy_source_to_output | (optional) whether to copy the source directory to the output directory.
 Defaults to false.
 When set to true, the source directory structure will be copied to the output directory before creating translations. only_process_changes | (optional) only translate changed or new keys to save translation costs.
 Defaults to false.
 Requires copy_source_to_output to be true.
-Compares existing translations with source files and only translates new or modified keys.
+Compares existing translations with source files and only translates new or modified keys. l10n_directory | (optional) directory where merged intl_x.arb files will be created.
+Defaults to parent of source directory + /l10n.
+All translation files for each language will be merged into single intl_{language_code}.arb files.

 ### Translating a Single File